ciardorje/BIOFRAG-Delineation/README.md

 # BIOFRAG Habitat Fragment Delineation
-An R function to implement the habitat fragment delineation method used by the BIOFRAG project (https://biofrag.wordpress.com/).
+An R function to implement the habitat fragment delineation method and patch shape metric used by the BIOFRAG project (https://biofrag.wordpress.com/).
 Adapted from the original methodology created by M. Pfeifer, V. Lefebvre and R. Ewers (https://github.com/VeroL/BioFrag).

 ## Background ##